dacharyc/tealixir-website/content/privacy-policy/_index.md

 ## Information Collection and Use

-The TeaLixir App saves your tea tracking data including tea information, ratings, tasting notes, photos, and brewing instructions to Apple iCloud.
-This data is stored securely in your personal iCloud account and never leaves your control.
-I never have access to your tea data, and do not attempt to collect any data for personal use.
+### Data Storage and iCloud Integration

+TeaLixir is designed with privacy as a core principle.
+All your tea tracking data is stored exclusively in your personal Apple iCloud account, which means:

+**What Data is Stored:**
+- Tea information (name, type, origin, brand, etc.)
+- Your personal ratings and tasting notes
+- Brewing instructions and preferences
+- Photos of tea packages (if you choose to add them)
+- Purchase tracking and tea collection history
+- Your personal tea preference analysis

+**How iCloud Storage Works:**
+- All data is stored directly in your personal iCloud account using Apple's CloudKit framework
+- Data is encrypted both in transit and at rest using Apple's industry-standard encryption
+- Your data syncs automatically across all your Apple devices signed into the same iCloud account
+- You maintain complete ownership and control of your data at all times

+**Privacy Guarantees:**
+- **I never have access to your tea data** - it's stored exclusively in your iCloud account
+- **No data collection** - TeaLixir does not collect, transmit, or store any of your personal information on external servers
+- **No analytics or tracking** - the app does not track your usage or send any data to third parties
+- **Offline functionality** - the app works completely offline; internet connection is only needed for iCloud sync

+**Your Control:**
+- You can disable iCloud sync in your device settings if you prefer local-only storage
+- You can delete all your data by removing the app and clearing TeaLixir data from your iCloud settings
+- Your data remains private to you and is governed by Apple's iCloud Privacy Policy

+### Camera and Image Processing

+The TeaLixir App uses your device's camera to help you photograph tea packages for easier data entry through our smart scanning feature:

+- **Local Processing Only:** All image recognition and text extraction (OCR) happens locally on your device using Apple's Core ML framework
+- **No Image Upload:** Photos are never uploaded to external servers or transmitted over the internet
-The TeaLixir App may use device capabilities such as the camera to help you photograph tea packages for easier data entry.
-Photos are processed locally on your device and only saved to your iCloud account if you choose to include them with your tea records.
+- **Your Choice:** Photos are only saved to your iCloud account if you explicitly choose to include them with your tea records
+- **Privacy Focused:** Even when saved, photos remain in your personal iCloud storage and are never accessible to me or any third parties

 ## Log Data